sharovatov/teamlead/talks/metrics.md

 - % of features done ‘on time’
 - number of comments in merge requests
 - code coverage %
+- time to market
+- number of failed releases in a time period
+- number of hotfixes in a release
+- number of bugs in a release
+- hotfix development time
+- release rollback time

 I’ll go through each one of them and will try to understand if it’s rational to use this metric at all.